javecilla/BSIT2FG2_PROJECT_IM-OOP-EDP-ADB-IDA/README.md

     A collection of utility or helper methods that provide reusable code snippets.
 These methods simplify common tasks across the application, such as data formatting or input validation.

   - **`views`**
     This package contains the user interface (UI) logic and presentation elements.
-It handles displaying information to the user and capturing their inputs, following the MVC patternís View component.
+It handles displaying information to the user and capturing their inputs, following the MVC pattern‚Äôs View component.

   - **`controllers`**
     Controllers manage the application's workflow by processing user requests, managing application logic, and returning responses.
 Each controller is responsible for interacting with the appropriate services and models to handle specific requests.
-This package serves as the ìControllerî layer in MVC.
+This package serves as the ‚ÄúController‚Äù layer in MVC.

   - **`models`**
-    Models represent the applicationís data structure, encapsulating database tables and providing a structure for managing data.
+    Models represent the application‚Äôs data structure, encapsulating database tables and providing a structure for managing data.
 Each model corresponds to a table and includes fields and methods to retrieve and manipulate data.
-This package is the ìModelî component in MVC, promoting encapsulation.
+This package is the ‚ÄúModel‚Äù component in MVC, promoting encapsulation.

   - **`services`**
     The Service Layer is responsible for handling complex business logic that goes beyond the responsibilities of controllers.
 It abstracts the business processes, which allows the controllers to focus on managing user input/output.
 This package supports the principles of abstraction and inheritance, offering reusable logic that various controllers can leverage.